conan-io/conan_ci_jenkins/docker_images/README.md

 ## ci-functional

-This image contains the same Python versions as the one above, and also **system tools** like Git, CMake, GCC or Clang.
+This image contains the same Python versions as `ci-unittests`, and **system tools** like Git, CMake, GCC or Clang.
 The installed versions are available using environment variables and they can also be installed when starting the container: